 3. Future Proof Workplaces

 Nothing says ‘contemporary’ more than a workplace that embraces new technology.

 Society and technology are changing so quickly these days and so is the look, feel and functionality of the workplace.
 Because of this, more businesses are investing in adaptable and flexible workplace features so their businesses can grow and evolve to meet the changing face of business in the future.
 Because the workplace itself is a significant expense for a business, it’s essential to utilise the space as effectively as possible.

 Workspaces with integrated technology are also rising in popularity.
 Tech gadgets such as wireless charging, Google’s Chromecast and LiFi are just a few examples that could very quickly become office necessities.

 Technology in the workplace should be easy to set up and access as well as being flexible and portable where necessary.
-We can expect more and more technological solutions beyond the standard computer screens that workplaces can integrate in the future.
+We can expect more and more office design trends that integrate technological solutions beyond the standard computer screens in the future.

 4. Quiet Spaces

 Noise is one of the biggest distractions at work.
 Overcome this by introducing quiet spaces.

 With many businesses today opting for open-plan offices, which is wonderful for creating a collaborative and connected environment, it only makes sense to also have some allocated quiet spaces for those who need some peace and quiet to do their work.
 Some roles and tasks that require a high level of concentration can be hard to do with lots of noise and distractions around.